preset-io/promptimize/README.md

-Any prompt-generator logic that's going to be let loose in the wild inside a product should be thoroughly tested and evaluated with "prompt cases" that fully cover the breath of what people may do in a product.
+Any prompt-generator logic that's going to be let loose in the wild inside a product should be thoroughly tested and evaluated with "prompt cases" that cover the breath of what people may do in a product.

 In short, Promptimize allows you to test prompts at industrial scale, so that you can confidently use them in the products you are building.